tjwalkr3/ham-exam/README.md

 #### Estimates:
 Rubric items:
 - [ ] 1+ action(s) can be performed autonomously
-- [ ] streaming generation in the UI

 Features:
 - [ ] add a function in the frontend that can be called with a string argument to display an explanation of why an answer is incorrect